alash3al/vidutils/README.md

 Why
 ===
-> I wanted to learn more about ffmpeg and dig deep into its use cases, so I tried to build a simple wrapper that is consdered a shortcut for ffmpeg.
+> I wanted to learn more about `ffmpeg` and dig deep into its use cases, so I tried to build a simple wrapper that is considered a shortcut for ffmpeg.

 Features
 ========